 Then there are the pupils.
-When your cat is very excited or when it’s nighttime, the pupils will dilate, giving your cat a very Puss-in-Boots appearance.
+When your cat is very excited or when it’s nighttime, the pupils will dilate, giving your cat a very Puss in Boots appearance.

-Possible Health Problems
+The 4 Possible Eye Health Problems in Cats

 If there’s a change in your cat’s eye color, it’s a possibility that it’s a sign that there’s a health issue.

 1. Anterior Uveitis

 This condition always requires immediate veterinary care.
 It can cause your cat’s eye to become red, cloudy, or dull, and the color of the iris might look different or uneven.

 This condition is caused by bilirubin accumulation in your cat’s bloodstream and can lead to yellow discoloration of the skin, gums, and eyes.
 You will notice the white of your cat’s eye becoming yellow or orange.
 It is a serious condition that is accompanied by general signs of illness.

 This condition occurs when the eye experiences high pressure and can eventually lead to the loss of sight.
 Glaucoma in cats is usually linked to another eye condition, and this determines the way their eyes may look.
 Your cat’s eyes may show iris color changes or appear dull, or your cat may develop a tumor inside their eye.

 In later stages, cats might lose their appetite or become lethargic, and you might see them pressing their head against a wall to relieve headaches.

 This eye condition can make your cat’s eye appear a different color, though the structure that changes color is the lens, not the iris.
 You will notice a whitish or dull color through your cat’s pupils when they develop cataracts.